minuru0408/bos-v1/README.md

 Set the `GOOGLE_SHEETS_CREDS` environment variable to the path of your service account JSON credentials file.
 When configured, all user and assistant messages are appended to the `HECTOR_Memory_Log` Google Sheet for reference.

+## Gmail OAuth

+Set the `GOOGLE_OAUTH_CLIENT_SECRETS` environment variable to the path of your Google OAuth client secrets JSON.
+The application defaults to `credentials.json` in the repository root if this variable is not provided.